ClaudioLoz/clean-architecture/README.md

 - **Extensibility**: Easy to add new event handlers
 - **Auditability**: Clear event trail for debugging

+## 📝 Implementation Notes

+### Architecture Flexibility
+This Clean Architecture implementation prioritizes **Dependency Rule compliance** over specific folder organization.
+Different structural approaches exist, but the core principle—outer layers depending on inner layers—remains constant.

+### Business Rules
+Password generation and validation rules are implemented for demonstration purposes.
+In production, these would be defined by business requirements and security policies.

+### System Enhancements
+For production systems, consider adding:
+- **Audit fields** (`createdAt`, `updatedAt`, `createdBy`) for data tracking
+- **Logging and monitoring** for operational visibility

 ## Contributing

 1. Follow the established architecture patterns